 Timeline guide for client promises

-| Item | Typical window | Notes |
+| Item | Typical Window | What Salons Should Explain |

 |---|---|---|

-| Initial set | 48 hours | Keep bonds dry; avoid heavy sweat |
+| First set window | 48 hours | Keep bonds dry and avoid heavy sweat |

-| Wear per install | 12–16 weeks | Adjust to growth speed |
+| Wear per install | 12–16 weeks | Depends on growth, aftercare, and scalp oil |

-| Check-in | 6–8 weeks | Remove shed tangles, inspect bonds |
+| Check-in | 6–8 weeks | Inspect bonds and remove trapped shed hair |

-| Hair lifespan | 12–24 months | With full cuticle hair, re-tip as needed |
+| Hair lifespan | 12–24 months | Possible with full cuticle hair and careful re-tipping |

-I Tip hair extensions vs K Tip?
+I Tip Hair Extensions vs K Tip Extensions

 Choosing between beads and bonds can stall a sale.
 A fast comparison helps U match method to lifestyle and hair type.